Windies upset New Zealand at World Cup

 Martin's hitting got the equation down to six from the final over, only for Deandra Dottin to take the ball for the first time and trap Martin lbw for 44 with a pinpoint yorker.

-Dottin then had Jess Kerr caught at mid-off and when Fran Jonas was run-out off the next ball, West Indies had won by three runs.
+Dottin then had Jess Kerr caught at mid-off and when Fran Jonas was run out off the next ball, West Indies had won by three runs.

 It was a suitably dramatic curtain-raiser to a tournament delayed for a year by the Covid-19 pandemic, whetting the appetite for the remaining 30 games up to the final in Christchurch on 3 April.